 All new students receive a college email account.
-Usernames and passwords are mailed to students prior to the beginning of classes.
 Students must use their official Wor-Wic email account for all communications with other students and employees at the college.
 Faculty members provide their students with information about how email will be used in their classes.
 The email accounts of students who do not maintain continuous enrollment are deleted.